arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

     **type:** `string | HTMLCanvasElement` **default:** an empty string `''`

     Use this option to specify the canvas element you want to launch the emulator with.
-If it's an `string`, we will look up the element by `document.querySelector`
+If it's an `string`, we will look up the element by `document.querySelector`.

     If it's an empty string, a canvas element will be created automatically and this canvas element will be append to `document.body`.